jros2300/reservedinstances/README.md

 * Automatically apply recommendations each: If you set this to 0, then there is not going to be any automatic mofification of the RIs.
 If you set this to any other number (more than 30), the application is going to apply all the recommendations automatically periodically on that interval.
 * Change Password: You can introduce a new password for the tool

+The tool updates the information from the accounts using the API calls each 5 minutes (it can take up to 5 minutes until you're able to see the first analysis when you deploy the application).

 In the tool there are several options:

 * Instances: You can see all your running instances in all the accounts, you can search by any field